 The Dutch Organisation for Scientific Research (NWO) funds scientific research at universities and knowledge institutes.
-The Department of Applied and Technical Sciences promotes scientific and technical research with an impact on people and society.
-There is plenty of room for fundamental and applied research in the field of energy transition and CO2 reduction.
+The department of applied and technical sciences promotes scientific and technical research that makes a positive impact on people and society.
+Various funding instruments cover fundamental and applied research in the field of energy transition and CO2 reduction.

 NWO also funds large-scale research programmes, such as the National Science Agenda – Research on Routes by Consortia (ORC) programme and the Cross-over programme.
 ORC provides grants for social issues and for strengthening knowledge infrastructures.
 The Cross-over scheme is aimed at achieving a significant impact on societal challenges, linking research themes from several top sectors and scientific disciplines.

-Horizon 2020 is the most important European programme for research, development and innovation.
-The main overarching themes are ‘Excellent Science’, ‘Industrial Leadership’ and ‘Societal Challenges’.
-There are various grant programmes under these themes.
-Research and development in the energy sector can fall within several of these programmes.
-Under the ‘Societal Challenges’, project proposals can be submitted that are aimed at a safe, clean and efficient energy supply.
-More information about Horizon 2020 can be found under this link.
+Horizon 2020 is the most important European programme for research, development, and innovation.
+The main overarching themes are ‘Excellent Science’, ‘Industrial Leadership’, and ‘Societal Challenges’.
+Each theme covers various grant programmes.
+Research and development in the energy sector can be covered by several of these programmes.
+Under the ‘Societal Challenges’, project proposals can be submitted that are aimed at a safe, clean, and efficient energy supply.
+More information about Horizon 2020 can be found here.

 Energy Investment Deduction (EIA – Energie Investeringsaftrek):

 The EIA is a tax-deductible item to stimulate investments in energy-efficient technologies and sustainable energy.
 Entrepreneurs can deduct part of the eligible investment costs from the taxable profit.
 This provides an advantage when paying corporation tax.

 Sustainable Energy Incentives ( SDE+ Stimulering Duurzame Energie):